This post may contain affiliate links. Please read our disclosure policy.

-For best results STORE the frosting in an airtight container in the fridge for 5-7 days or in the freezer for up to 1 month.
+STORE frosting.
+Keep strawberry buttercream frosting in an airtight container in the fridge for 5-7 days or in the freezer for up to 1 month.

-Once you have used the frosting on a cake the cake can stay at room temperature for 1-3 days, in the fridge for 3-5 days or in the freezer for 2-3 months.
+STORE cake.
+Once frosted, the cake can stay at room temperature for 1-3 days, in the refrigerator for 3-5 days, or in the freezer for 2-3 months.

-If you have leftover frosting and want to use it for other recipes (other than strawberry cake), try adding it to brownies, sugar cookies, vanilla cupcakes or any other treat that is great with frosting.
+If you have leftover strawberry icing and want to use it for other recipes (other than Strawberry Cake), try adding it to Brownies, Sugar Cookies, Chocolate Cake, Vanilla Cupcakes, or any other treat that is great with frosting.